 For these reasons, payroll services must be processed accurately, in a timely manner, and in accordance with all current legislation.
 Implementing regular payroll audits are an effective way to achieve this.
 By completing an audit periodically, you can ensure that payroll is being processed in a consistent, efficient way, satisfying your legal and financial responsibilities whilst also meeting employee expectations.

 When completed on a regular basis, payroll audits provide ongoing peace of mind that your business is processing payroll correctly, and in accordance with all legislative, regulatory, and contractual requirements.
-A thorough payroll audit reduces your risk of overpayment, and ensures that you are processing new starters, leavers, benefits, and exemptions as per company policy, regulatory demands, and employment contracts.

 Performing a payroll audit also allows you to identify any issues in the payroll process with a view to finding solutions which will either reduce costs or improve the payroll service.
 A well-structured, comprehensive payroll audit should also proactively detect potential future issues and strengthen the financial controls of a business.

 While it is not unusual for some companies to complete basic payroll audits in-house, investing in an experienced payroll service like Paycheck Plus to audit your current payroll processes is often a more effective option.
 From an objectivity and impartiality perspective alone, utilising an outsourced payroll service is likely to lead to greater insight and identify areas of improvement which could be overlooked by an internal auditor who may be too familiar with the current process or simply not have the experience to identify a more efficient payroll process.
 By using an outsourced payroll service like Paycheck Plus for your payroll audit, business owners and directors are reassured that payroll processes are compliant, follow best practice, and have the appropriate safety mechanisms in place to avoid errors, omissions and overpayments.